Harpole

+Harpole is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
+The village is just off the A4500 road (formerly the A45), 4 mi west of Northampton and 1 mi northeast of junction 16 of the M1 motorway.
+At the 2011 Census, the civil parish had a population of 1,546.

 The village's name means "filthy pool".

 Governance

-Harpole is in the unitary authority area of West Northamptonshire.
-Prior to local government reform in 2021 it was in the district council area of South Northamptonshire where it was part of Harpole and Grange ward, together with the parishes of Milton Malsor, Kislingbury, Rothersthorpe and Gayton.
+From 1974 to 2021, Harpole was in the South Northamptonshire local government district, where it was part of Harpole and Grange ward, together with the parishes of Milton Malsor, Kislingbury, Rothersthorpe and Gayton.
 It was also in the area of Northamptonshire County Council and is in the Parliamentary Constituency of Daventry.
-The MP is currently Chris Heaton-Harris (Conservative).